 If the driver was charged with a crime, then the criminal justice process will begin.

-If you are a Georgia drunk driving accident victim and you want more information about the criminal process involved in a drunk driving case, then call an Atlanta DUI injury attorney at the Law Offices of Shane Smith today at 770-HURT-999 or (866) 979-1629.
+If you are a Georgia drunk driving accident victim and you want more information about the criminal process involved in a drunk driving case, then call an Atlanta DUI injury attorney at Shane Smith Law today at 770-HURT-999 or (866) 979-1629.
 We can provide a free consultation to discuss your case.
 You may also benefit from reading a complimentary copy of our book, I Was Hit by a Drunk Driver: What Do I Do Next?
 The Guide for Victims of Georgia Drunk Driving Accidents.